 When I was younger, I was terribly shy around new people.
 So, my mum thought it would also be good for my confidence.
 I wasn’t homesick during that week away; I just remember having a great time in the swimming pool.

-My friend’s mum also entered us into the beauty competition, which I won.
-She was very proud that her daughter was a child model, and she was regularly doing photo-shoots which were published in fashion catalogues.
+My friend’s mum also entered us in the beauty competition, which I won.
+She was very proud that her daughter was a child model, and she was regularly doing photo shoots which were published in fashion catalogues.
 So, my mum thought it was pretty hilarious that I won.